Kaliningrad: Music

 The modern city of Kaliningrad is home to the Kaliningrad Regional Philharmonic and Symphony Orchestra, the Lik male chamber choir and the Garmonika Russian music ensemble, as well as the Kaliningrad Chamber Orchestra.

 Cuisine

 Kaliningrad has its own vodka and beer brands, Stari Königsberg and Ostmark respectively.
 Since the early 1990s many new restaurants have opened in the city.
-These restaurants offer culinary specialities of former East Prussia, like Königsberger Klopse, and also fish and salad dishes, pizza and sushi.
+These restaurants offer culinary specialities of former East Prussia, like Königsberger Klopse and Königsberg marzipan, and also fish and salad dishes, pizza and sushi.
 Königsberger Fleck, a bovine tripe soup and yet another culinary specialty from former Königsberg, no longer belongs to the culinary culture of Kaliningrad.

 The people of Kaliningrad generally imported their respective culinary traditions to the region when they settled in the area after 1945.
-Borscht and okroshka may be served as in the rest of Russia.
+Okroshka may be served as in the rest of Russia.
 Many Italian and Asian restaurants (or fusions of both traditions) are in operation all over the city.
 Pizza and sushi are among the most popular dishes today.
 Fast food is widely available from various chains, including those of foreign origin.
 Shawarma is also gaining considerable prominence.